Permutation twisted cohomology, remixed: Preliminaries: Endotrivial complexes and Borel-Smith functions

+\begin{remark} The classification of endotrivials for a $p$-group can be deduced in multiple ways; one way is by identifying them with representation spheres, which we discuss in the following section.
+This method was considered by Bachmann in his dissertation \cite{Bac16}.
+Another way, the method we used in \cite{M24c}, is by recovering a short exact sequence constructed by Bouc--Yal\c{c}in \cite{BoYa07} relating Borel-Smith functions to the \emph{Dade group} of a finite group.
+This group parametrizes \emph{endopermutation} $kG$-modules, modules $M$ for which $M^* \otimes M$ is permutation.
+The classification of these modules for $p$-groups was completed by Bouc \cite{Bo06}.

+The classification of endotrivials for a non-$p$-group follows from some technical results concerning the homomorphism induced by restriction $\Res^G_H\colon \Pic(\catK(G)) \to \Pic(\catK(H))$ for subgroups $H$ containing a Sylow $p$-subgroup of $G$ deduced in \cite{M24b}. \end{remark}

-\begin{example} Let $G$ be a finite $p$-group.
+\begin{example} Let $G$ be a $p$-group.
 The first nontrivial example of an endotrivial, and those which make the magic happen in the elementary abelian case, are as follows (c.f. \cite[Definition 12.3]{BG25}).
 If $p = 2$, one has an endotrivial for $C_2$ given by $kC_2 \to k,$ with $k$ in homological degree 0 and the nonzero differential given by the augmentation homomorphism.
-Otherwise if $p$ is odd, one has an endotrivial for $C_p$ by truncating a periodic resolution of the trivial $kC_p$-module $k$, $kC_p \to kC_p \to k$ with $k$ in homological degree 0.
-For any subgroup $N \triangleleft G$ of index $p$, inflation yields the following complex Here $p$ is assumed odd, if $p = 2$ then the highest degree term can be deleted.
+If $p$ is odd, one has an endotrivial for $C_p$ by truncating a periodic resolution of the trivial $kC_p$-module $k$, $kC_p \to kC_p \to k$ with $k$ in homological degree 0.
+For any subgroup $N \triangleleft G$ of index $p$, inflation yields the following complex Here $p$ is assumed odd, if $p = 2$ then the degree 2 term is deleted.
+In the notation of Balmer--Gallauer, we set hence $u_N$ has length $2'$.
+We keep the $u_N$ notation throughout the paper.

-A less easy example of an endotrivial for $p = 2$ and $G = D_{2^n}$ is as follows.
-Let $H_1, H_2$ be nonconjugate, noncentral subgroups of order 2 (this choice is unique up to conjugacy and reordering).
-Then the following complex is endotrivial, and a small example of a nontrivial faithful, irreducible endotrivial, i.e. one arising from a faithful irreducible real representation (see Definition \ref{def:irreds}), where all maps between indecomposable permutation modules are augmentation homomorphisms. \end{example}
+A more secluded example for $p = 2$ and $G = D_{2^n}$ (here, we mean the dihedral group with $2^n$ elements, rather than the dihedral group acting on the regular polygon with $2^n$ edges) is as follows.
+Let $H_1, H_2$ be nonconjugate, non-central subgroups of order 2.
+This choice is unique up to conjugacy and reordering.
+Then the following complex is endotrivial: with all maps between indecomposable permutation modules being augmentation homomorphisms, $k$ in homological degree 0. \end{example}